Dr. Lawrence Clayman DC in Roxbury West Seattle Burien Chiropractic Clinic

 Sciatica Treatment

-- Therapies: Massage, acupuncture, and guided stretching provide relief and promote healing.
+• Therapies: Massage, acupuncture, and guided rehabilitation support healing and reduce pain.

 Chiropractic Treatment Techniques for Sciatica